-The primary use of the Device is to monitor battery voltage, current, temperature (via an external temperature sensor) and a number of calculated parameters, such as state of charge and consumed amperehours, via MFDs, instrument displays, PCs or mobile gadgets connected to an NMEA 2000 network.
+The primary use of the Device is to monitor battery voltage, current, temperature (via an external temperature sensor) and calculate battery parameters (State of Charge, State of Health, time remaining, consumed Ampere-hours) that can be displayed, via MFDs, instrument displays, PCs or mobile gadgets connected to an NMEA 2000 network.

-The Device has three input wires which may be connected to a marine battery or other DC source (see Figure 1 in Section 1) using an appropriate external shunt (purchased separately).
+The Device has four input wires which may be connected to a marine battery or other DC source (see Figure 1 in Section 1) using an appropriate external shunt (purchased separately).
 The Device is capable of measuring both current and voltage.
 Both positive and negative amperage is measured.
-Negative values indicate battery discharge, positive indicate charging.
+By default, negative values indicate battery discharging, positive values indicate battery charging.
+You can also change this behaviour to the opposite if you like.